How To Get Rid of Woodpeckers

 Wiring your bushes with 35,000 volts of electricity is a great way of getting rid of deer as well.
 Hmmm ... on second thought, maybe that's not such a great idea.

 Spraying woodpecker repellent over a repair is supposed to create a bad odor that deters them from re-drilling the hole again.
-I haven't tried it, but in my experience, if you spray the hole with insecticide before repairing it, woodpeckers never return to the same spot.
+These sprays have mostly been taken off the market because they don't work.
+In my experience, if you spray the hole with insecticide before repairing it, woodpeckers never return to the same spot.
 I had a bad experience with a similar product called Liquid Fence that is supposed to act as a dog repellent.
 Despite its claims, the odor was easily detected by humans.
 It took a month before the revolting smell on my yard disappeared.
 (It did seem to stop the neighborhood dogs from urinating on my grass and creating brown spots; however, that became academic a few months later when Verizon showed up with an excavator to install FiOS and converted my entire front yard into a mud pit.)

 Update: Deer Out